alirezadori/AES_Encryption/README.md

 for decryption we need keys, ciphered code and padnum
 # for use this code you can open example.m
 this code is a # fast AES encryptor

+also you can  check https://github.com/alirezadori/face-Encryption for a more complex example of using AES encryption.